 Sigmoidoscopy

-Due to the looping of the sigmoid colon that is often present in a redundant colon, a doctor may not be able to effectively maneuver the tube or see the inside of the sigmoid.
+Due to the looping of the sigmoid colon often present in a redundant colon, a doctor may not be able to maneuver the tube effectively or see the inside the sigmoid.

 Colonoscopy

 A colonoscopy is similar to a sigmoidoscopy, except the doctor may examine the entire colon.
-While a doctor may have difficulty examining the redundant colon, a colonoscopy can help to identify the condition, as it can reveal the twists and loops that
+While a doctor may have difficulty examining the redundant colon, a colonoscopy can help identify the condition, revealing the twists and loops that help confirm the diagnosis.

 CT scan